RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/41-MRK.md

 <sup>55</sup> And the chief priests and all the council sought for witness against Jesus to put him to death; and found none.
 <sup>56</sup> For many bare false witness against him, but their witness agreed not together.
 <sup>57</sup> And there arose certain, and bare false witness against him, saying,
 <sup>58</sup>  We heard him say, I will destroy this temple that is made with hands, and within three days I will build another made without hands.
-<sup>59</sup> But neither so did their witness agree together .
+<sup>59</sup> But neither so did their witness agree together.
 <sup>60</sup> And the high priest stood up in the midst, and asked Jesus, saying, Answerest thou nothing? what [is it which] these witness against thee?
 <sup>61</sup> But he held his peace, and answered nothing.
 Again the high priest asked him, and said unto him, Art thou the Christ, the Son of the Blessed?
 <sup>62</sup> And Jesus said, I am: and ye shall see the Son of man sitting on the right hand of power, and coming in the clouds of heaven.